alex-kalanis/kwcms_core/README.md

 ### So what is that

-* vanilla php7.3 (my virtual machine limit now), possible php8
+* vanilla php7.4, php8.1 (my virtual machines now)
 * Tiny core, most things outside in modules and libraries
 * Object-oriented code, precisely defined code tree ( \{author}{\project}\{module}\{paths\to\libraries} )
   simplifying autoloading